japhethnamukuru/alx-zero_day/README.md

-My first readme
-staying upto date on with git
+Staying up to date with git